-Just prior to the convening on July 4th of the Constitutional Convention of 1889, Mr. W. Lair Hill, a prominent attorney both of Oregon and California, code writer of Oregon, former editor of the Portland, Oregon, Oregonian, a new resident of Seattle and soon to be the compiler of Washington's first state code, prepared, at the request of the Oregonian, the draft of a model state constitution.
+Just prior to the convening on July 4th of the Constitutional Convention of 1889, Mr. W. Lair Hill, a prominent attorney both of Oregon and California, code writer of Oregon, former editor of the Portland, Oregon.
+Oregonian, a new resident of Seattle and soon to be the compiler of Washington's first state code, prepared, at the request of the Oregonian, the draft of a model state constitution.
 Copies were placed on the desks of the members of the Constitutional Convention of 1889 and were used as the working basis upon which to build the constitution for the new state of Washington.
 While it is difficult to measure the extent of its influence, it is evident that it was not small.

 This second constitutional convention met in Olympia pursuant to an enabling act passed by Congress on February 22, 1889.
 It was in session until August 22, 1889.
-The membership of the convention consisted of seventyfive delegates chosen by the people of the Territory of Washington at an election held May 14, 1889, under Section 3 of the Enabling Act.
-They represented twentyfour nativities, partly as follows: Missouri 10, Ohio 8, New York 7, Illinois 7, Maine 6, Pennsylvania 4, Kentucky 4, Indiana 3, Michigan 3, Tennessee 2, and North Carolina, Massachusetts, Washington, Wisconsin, Connecticut, Iowa, Nebraska, and California each 1.
+The membership of the convention consisted of seventy-Washington at an election held May 14, 1889, under Section 3 of the Enabling Act.
+They represented twenty-four nativities, partly as follows: Missouri 10, Ohio 8, New York 7, Illinois 7, Maine 6, Pennsylvania 4, Kentucky 4, Indiana 3, Michigan 3, Tennessee 2, and North Carelina, Massachusetts, Washington, Wiczonsin, Conference of the Carelina Massachusetts, Washington, Wiczonsin, Conference of the Territory of Washington, Wiczonsin, Conference of the Carelina Massachusetts, Washington, Wiczonsin, Conference of the Territory of Washington, Conference of the Territory of Washington, and the Territory of Washington, and the Territory of Washington and Carolina, Massachusetts, Washington, Wisconsin, Connecticut, Iowa, Nebraska, and California each 1.